IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 ## UID2 Operator on AWS Marketplace Product

 >NOTE: [UID2 Operator on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-wdbccsarov5la) is a free product.
-The cost that appears on the product page is an infrastructure cost estimate.
+The cost displayed on the product page is an infrastructure cost estimate.

 By subscribing the UID2 Operator on AWS Marketplace product, you gain access to the following:

 - **Amazon Machine Image (AMI)** with the UID2 Operator service installed and ready to bootstrap:<br/>
     The AMI contains a AmazonLinux2 OS with UID2 Operator service set up.
 When an EC2 instance based on the AMI boots up, it automatically fetches configuration from your AWS account and starts the UID2 Operator server inside an enclave.
-- **CloudFormation template** to deploy UID2 Operator AMIs
+- **CloudFormation template** to deploy UID2 Operator AMIs.

 ### Prerequisites